hmisonne/E-commerce-Web-App/README.md

 To see this website, once you are in the unwrap folder (command prompt) enter "python run.py"

-The issues that I haven't been able to solve so far:
+The issue that I haven't been able to solve so far:
 - When the screen size is reduced, a toggle button will appear but the icons will stack up vertically instead of staying horizontal
-- On the home page, the div are overlapping with each other.

 What else could be implemented:
 - The option for an admin user to enter products (I entered manually the products using the terminal db.session.add("product").)